Nonac/PIMS/Report/System_design/README.md

 client sends a message, because it subscribes to this topic itself, it will also receive the message just sent, so we need to increase the status field to judge whether this message was sent by itself or from other clients.

-<a name="e"></a>
+<a name="_e"></a>
 ## Details of the communication protocols in use
-__(placeholder for bragging about the MQTT)__ <br>
-__(placeholder for bragging about JSON)__
-看这里！！
-1. Rules for communication
+### Rules for communication
-   - All of message communicated must go through Broker.
+   - All message must go through MQTT.
-   - Three-aspect application must connect to and subscribe the same topic on Broker ("PIMS").
+   - The 3 online application must subscribe the same topic "PIMS" on MQTT.
-   - Each session connected must be duplex.
-In other words, when sender send a message to receiver, it also expects to receive an validation message from receiver to tell it such request is valid or not.
+   - Each session connected must be a "round-trip".
+In other words, when sender sends a message via MQTT to receiver, it also expects to receive a receipt (in the form of a MQTT message, too) from the receiver whether the request is valid.
-   - In the connection between web and server, because of the feature of broker, (which is when one application subscribe a topic, it will receive all messages in this topic including message sending by itself),  using status to identify where message is from. status=2 means it is from web side and the server side will control status =1 and status =0 to show whether web request is valid.
-And status=1 means the request is valid and status=2 means request is failed.'
+   - MQTT messages (in the form of JSON objects) must contain a "status" flag that indicates its origin and validation status.
+I.e. "status=2" means the message is from web end to desktop end (acting as a server).
+   Then in the receipt, "status=1" means the request is successfully verified by the server, whereas "status=0" means the request has failed.

 Since different parts of our system send information asynchronously, we decided to let them publish different JSON objects to the MQTT topic 'PIMS' but all with an attribute named 'data_type' to signal the receivers to pick up the right messages. <br>

 We could have packaged them into a single JSON array and designated an index of that array for each recipient.
 However, that would have introduced another level of complexity for the JSON objects and reduced their overall